-Equation 16 is the fundamental equation of the VB-framework.
-Importantly, because the KL-divergence is always positive [13], F provides a lower bound on the model evidence.
-Moreover, because the KL-divergence is zero when the two densities are the same, F will become equal to the model evidence when $q(\theta|Y)$ is equal to the true posterior.
-This is shown schematically in Figure 1.
+Equation (16) is the fundamental equation of the VB framework.
+Importantly, because the KL divergence is always positive (Cover and Thomas, 1991), F provides a lower bound on the model evidence.
+Moreover, because the KL divergence is zero when the two densities are the same, F will become equal to the model evidence when $q(\theta|Y)$ is equal to the true posterior.
+This is shown schematically in Fig. 1.
 For this reason $q(\theta|Y)$ can be viewed as an approximate posterior.

-The aim of VB-learning is to maximise F and so make the approximate posterior as close as possible to the true posterior.
+The aim of VB learning is to maximise F and so make the approximate posterior as close as possible to the true posterior.
 To obtain a practical learning algorithm we must also ensure that the integrals in F are tractable.
 One generic procedure for attaining this goal is to assume that the approximating density factorizes over groups of parameters (in physics this is known as the mean-field approximation).
-Thus, we consider:
+Thus, we consider where θ_i is the ith group of parameters.
+The distributions which maximise F can then, via the calculus of variations, be shown to be (Lappalainen and Miskin, 2000)

-$$q(\theta|Y) = \prod{i} q(\theta_i|Y) \tag{19}$$
+$$q(\theta|Y) = \prod q(\theta_i|Y), \tag{19}$$